goshdarnheck/anywizard/README.md

 - Setup templates, read section "Creating Templates" below
 - \$ py anywizard.py

-## Template image requirements

-- Twitter keeps png files in the png format if the tweeted file has an alpha channel, so make one pixel transparent in any template image
-- 440x220px is recommended since that is the size of preview images on Twitter

 ## Config

 - Create a file named config.ini (a sample is supplied as config.sample.ini)